sdellis/intro-to-iiif/README.md

 npm start
 ```

-# Create a IIIF Vue App with manifestation-vue (a component library)
+# Exercise 4: Create a IIIF Book App with manifestation-vue (a Vue.js component library)
+We will now use some prebuilt Vue.js components and mixins that makes it
+easier to build IIIF apps quickly.

 ## Install vue-cli and create a project
 ```